-Valentine’s Day may get a bad rap but considering how terrible the last year has been, don’t we deserve a day completely dedicated to treating ourselves?
-And while February 14 may look a little different this year, there are still plenty of safe ways to observe the holiday.
+Valentine’s Day may get a bad rap but considering how terrible the last two years have been, don’t we deserve a day completely dedicated to treating ourselves?
+And while February 14 may look a little different this year (again), there are still plenty of safe ways to observe the holiday.
 Whether you’re celebrating with your significant other or your bestie (or hey, just pampering yourself), we’ve got a few ideas to make the day totally fabulous.
-Presenting 13 excellent—and safe—ways to spend Valentine’s Day in NYC this year.
+Presenting 18 excellent—and safe—ways to spend Valentine’s Day in NYC this year.

 Maybe you don’t feel comfortable traveling or going out to a restaurant this Valentine’s Day.
 Luckily, Goldbelly has tons of special meals from all around the country that can be shipped right to your door.
 Order Kunamoto oysters fresh from Pike Place Market in Seattle, lobster rolls straight from The Clam Shack in Kennebunkport, Maine or a BBQ feast from Austin’s famous Franklin BBQ.